KevinMarquette/kevinmarquette.github.io/_posts/2017-05-08-Powershell-PSGraph-get-help-related-links.md

 # Parsing the help

-Glen has a script on his post that walks the help for every module and cmdlet.
+Glenn has a script on his post that walks the help for every module and cmdlet.
 He then imports it into a graph database.
 This is where I am going to take it a different direction.
 I have a simplified version of his script here that uses PSGraph instead.

     $ModuleName = 'Microsoft.PowerShell.Utility'